MAG Elects New Officers

 For Immediate ReleaseContact: Kelly Taft, MAG, 602-452-5020

-PHOENIX (June 27, 2019) – Developing a transportation plan that will serve the Maricopa region for the next 20 years is a primary goal of the new chair of the Maricopa Association of Governments (MAG).
+PHOENIX (June 24, 2020)—Developing and funding a transportation plan that will serve the Maricopa region for the next 20 years is a primary goal of the new chair of the Maricopa Association of Governments (MAG).

-As he accepted the gavel, Mayor Mitchell said a major focus will be on development of the next long-range transportation plan.
+As he accepted the gavel, Mayor Weiers said a major task ahead is the continued development of a performance-based, long-range plan that addresses the region’s transportation needs.

-Other priorities for the year ahead will be to build upon the work of MAG on issues of homelessness, domestic violence and aging.
+Other priorities for the year ahead will be to advance the work of MAG on issues of protecting the environment, stimulating the economy, and coordinating regional responses to homelessness, domestic violence and aging.

-Officers are elected for one-year terms.
-Mayor Mitchell will lead the organization for the next year and will preside over the MAG Executive Committee.
+Officers serve one-year terms.
+Mayor Weiers will lead the organization for the next year and will preside over the MAG Executive Committee.
 The Executive Committee serves as MAG's finance committee and holds many administrative responsibilities, such as amendments to the budget and contract selections.